daniel-wrench/reynolds_scales_project/README.md

 2. (`pip install --upgrade pip`)
 2. `pip install -r requirements.txt`
 2. (`tmux new`)
-2. `srun --pty --cpus-per-task=2 --mem=1G --time=00:01:00 --partition=quicktest bash`
+2. `srun --pty --cpus-per-task=2 --mem=1G --time=01:00:00 --partition=quicktest bash`

-    `bash 0_download_from_spdf.sh`: Download the raw CDF files using a set of recursive wget commands. *If slow, check with Andre that quicktest is correct*
+    `bash 0_download_from_spdf.sh`: Download the raw CDF files using a set of recursive wget commands.
 2. (`Ctrl-b, d`)
-2. `sbatch 1_process_raw_data.sh`: Process the raw CDF files, getting the desired variables at the desired cadences.
-    - If more than 40% of values in any column are missing, skip data period.
+2. `sbatch 1_process_raw_data.sh`: Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`. **Takes ~10min/week running locally.** If more than 40% of values in any column are missing, skips that data file.
-2. `sbatch 2_construct_database.sh`: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **scale_funcs_demo.ipynb** for more on these).
+2. `sbatch 2_construct_database.sh`: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
+Fitting parameters are specified in `params.py`.
 The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to.

 ---